PicoPET/corev-llvm-ppl/llvm-toolchain-ppl.md

 - Project Launch (PL): end November 2020
 - First release (CVA6 64/32 bits, HW verification equivalence to GCC): end 2020
-- Upstreaming of first release: ???
+- Upstreaming of first release: 2021 H1

-  - patch must be submitted by ???
-  - requires cooperation from RISC-V LLVM maintainers
-  - otherwise will be delayed to ???.
+The schedule of LLVM releases follows a six-month cycle which additionally depends on the progress of on-going releases.
+This makes the scheduling of upstream contributions more flexible (and more difficult to schedule upfront).

 - Subsequent releases to support further instruction set extensions will be timed according to available resources.

 ## OpenHW members/participants committed to participate in this project

 All OpenHW group members are invited to contributed expertise to this project.
-At present we are aware of:
+At present we are aware of the interest and commitment of:

 1. Thales
 2. Embecosm